reTHINK-project/use-cases/docs/D1.1/business processes/related work-tmforum b2b2x.md

 The Business Collaboration Activities focus on the phases "Partner", "Operate" and "Monetise".
 They influence the phases "Design" and "Integration".
 They are mostly concerned with:
 * identifying Partners
 * defining roles, business rules and policies
-* defining business contractual, financial and poerational models collectively known as partnership models which identify touch points/ APIs for the processes operated between partners.
+* defining business contractual, financial and operational models collectively known as partnership models which identify touch points/ APIs for the processes operated between partners.

 Business collaboration activities are requiered for:
 * setting up a partnership agreement for the first time